spapageo/jannel/README.md

 the well-known cloudhopper-smpp library.

 The project is still in beta stages and the API is subject to change.
-Will provide releases on the central maven repository and snapshot using travis for Continues Itegration and Continues Deployment
+Will provide releases on the central maven repository and snapshots using travis for Continues Integration and Continues Deployment

 [![Build Status](https://travis-ci.org/spapageo/jannel.svg?branch=master)](https://travis-ci.org/spapageo/jannel)